ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

   * inheritanceMode
   * feature

+* Questions:
-* (Each search component needs to be specified, the idea is these can be extended over times).
+  * Each search component needs to be specified.
+  * Do we want to require support for a minimal list of search components?
+  * What is the process for adding search components?
+  * Do we want to support defined sets search components for certain communities (MME)?
+  * Do we allow custom search components?

-* (Does version numbering resolve down to the search components?
-This is not defined in the `meta` section...).
+  * Version numbering as defined above does not resolve to the search components, maybe it should?

 ### Specification for the `-or`/`-and` structure (optional)

 * The section specifies how the search components are combined as a boolean search.